-We are helping to remove level crossings on one of Melbourne’s busiest railway lines, to improve community safety, unclog local roads and enable more train services.
+We are helping to remove level crossings on some of Melbourne’s busiest railway lines, to improve community safety, unclog local roads and enable more train services.

 The Frankston line is one of Melbourne’s busiest, snaking 43km along Port Phillip Bay and serving commuters in the city’s busy south eastern suburbs.
 Like many Melbourne train lines, it was built at ground level, forcing drivers, cyclists and pedestrians to wait at boom gates for trains to cross busy roads.
 As the population boomed, these crossings became increasingly dangerous and congested.

-The Level Crossing Removal Project was established in 2015 by the Victorian Government and is removing 75 level crossings across metropolitan Melbourne by 2025.
+The Level Crossing Removal Project was established in 2015 by the Victorian Government and is removing 85 level crossings across metropolitan Melbourne by 2025.
 As part of this project, the Southern Program Alliance (SPA) was formed to remove level crossings along the Frankston line.
-Beca is playing a key role in removing these level crossings as part of the SPA design team, led by WSP.
+Beca is playing a key role in removing these level crossings as part of the SPA design team, led by WSP, working alongside them and other subcontractors including Cox Architecture.

-The Initial Works Package involved four level crossing removals, one station rebuild at Carrum and a Train Storage Facility at Kananook.
-Having commenced design in 2018, the alliance is continuing with design for the Additional Works Packages.
+The first package of works awarded to SPA commenced in 2018 involved four level crossing removals, one station rebuild at Carrum and a Train Storage Facility at Kananook.

 Project value (IWP/ AWP1 & 2)